sparkfun/SparkFun_DataLogger/docs/example_aws.md

   },
 ```

 Besides updating the `Server`, `MQTT Topic`, `Client Name`, `CA Cert Filename`, `Client Cert Filename`, and `Client Key Filename`, you will need to also ensure that the `port` is set to `8883`.
 The default in previous firmware versions was `1883`.
 As of firmware v01.00.04, the default is `8883`.
 You will need to adjust the port value to properly connect to the [AWS IoT service](https://aws.amazon.com/about-aws/whats-new/2018/02/aws-iot-core-now-supports-mqtt-connections-with-certificate-based-client-authentication-on-port-443/).
 Don't forget to enable AWS IoT service by setting the value to `true`.

-If the JSON file is saved in the microSD card, you will need to load the credentials to the DataLogger IoT.
-Of course, you can manually update the values through the command line as well to save the credentials to the ESP32's persistent memory.
+If the JSON file is saved in the microSD card, you can load the credentials to the DataLogger IoT.

+!!! tip
+    To load the values by the system at startup using a JSON file and microSD card, you will need to [configure the Save Settings](../configuration#general-save-settings).
+This JSON file will be created with the "**Save to Fallback**" option.
+Make sure to enable the AWS IoT as well.

 ## Operation